 Freelance Recruiting

-One of my more unique side hustles was freelance recruiting for a friend’s business.
+One of my unique side hustles was freelance recruiting for a friend’s business.
 My friend had recently left working for an agency to branch out to start his own recruiting business.
 He needed help filling positions, so I would help him find resumes and occasionally conduct initial interviews with potential candidates.

 Recruiting can be a very lucrative business.
 Recruiters can take between 15% and 30% of a candidate’s first-year salary.
 However, recruiting can also be a very frustrating business.
 Even though you get paid very well when landing a candidate, you’ll work more overall for candidates that don’t get placed.

 During my two years of recruiting, I made about $20,000 on the side.
 It was a lot of work, though.
-The skills I got out of this side hustle were more important than the money I made.
+However, the skills I learned from this side hustle were more important than the money I made.

 I was interested in getting into a management position at work during this time.
 While recruiting, I learned how to quickly scan resumes, spot red flags in candidates, and identify indicators for high performers.
 I carried these skills over into my full-time job.
 Hiring people is one of the most important things you can do as a manager in corporate America, so having this experience gave me a leg up over other inexperienced managers.

 Blogging

 On their own, I’m not sure if any of these side hustles are particularly unique, but I challenge you to find anyone out there that has a similar list.
 Even though I work a 9-5 job and have no intention of stepping away from it, side hustling has always been a fun way to make money on the side and tickle my entrepreneurial interests.
-So if you have questions about any of these side hustles, please ask below in the comments.
-Thanks for reading!

 Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
 Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
 He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.